redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         }
     }

-The bundles order will be resolved instantiating the BusinessCarouselBundle before the BusinessDropCapBundle
+In this example the bundles order will be resolved instantiating the BusinessCarouselBundle before the BusinessDropCapBundle

 ### Autoloading a bundle without the autoloader.json file
 You might wonder why we are talking about "bundles" and not just "bundle".
-This is quite simple to explain, in fact you could autoload a bundle without the autoloader.json file.
+This is quite simple to explain, in fact you could autoload a bundle when it does not implement the autoloader.json file.

 Let's suppose the BusinessCarouselBundle has not the autoloader.json file and the BusinessDropCapBundle requires it.
 You can write the BusinessDropCapBundle's autoloader as follows to autoload it:

+For example, let's uppose the BusinessCarouselBundle requires the PropelBundle to work and this last bundle does not implements the autoloader.json file.

+In this case you can easily autoload the PropelBundle just declaring that bundle in you autoload.json file:

     {
         "bundles" : {
             "RedKiteLabs\\Block\\BusinessDropCapBundle\\BusinessDropCapBundle" : {
                     "environments" : ["dev", "test"]
             },
             "RedKiteLabs\\Block\\BusinessCarouselBundle\\BusinessCarouselBundle" : ""
         }
     }

 If you need to enable it for specific environments, you just  have to add the **environments** option as explained above.

-### Execute and action when the package is installed or uninstalled
-When you need to execute some actions after the package is installed or uninstalled, you have to add a class that extends the **ActionManager** object and that implements the **ActionManagerInterface**.
-This last one requires four methods which are:

-    packageInstalledPreBoot
-    packageUninstalledPreBoot
-    packageInstalledPostBoot
-    packageUninstalledPostBoot

-The **ActionManager** class implemements all those methods as blank methods because all of them are always executed, so the only thing you have to do is to extend the **ActionManager** object and override the method you need.

-Let's see the actions in detail.
-The most important thing to notice is when the action is executed: there are two actions that are suffixed by
-**PreBoot** and two actions that are suffixed by **PostBoot**.
-The difference is quite important, in fact the first actions are executed when the kernel is not booted, the second ones when it has been booted and they receive the container as well.

-To declare your ActionManager class in your autoloader.json file, you just need to specify that class to the actionManager section as follows:
+Another situation could ben when a bundle implements its own environments.
+For example the RedKiteCmsBundle implements the rkcms and the rkcms_dev environments so we need to register many thirdy part bundles:

 {
     "bundles" : {
-            "RedKiteLabs\\Block\\BusinessDropCapBundle\\BusinessDropCapBundle" : ""
+        "RedKiteLabs\\RedKiteCmsBundle\\RedKiteCmsBundle" : {
+            "environments" : ["rkcms", "rkcms_dev", "rkcms_test", "test"]
         },
+        "Propel\\PropelBundle\\PropelBundle" : {
+            "environments" : ["rkcms", "rkcms_dev", "rkcms_test", "test"]
+        },
+        "Symfony\\Bundle\\WebProfilerBundle\\WebProfilerBundle" : {
+            "environments" : ["rkcms_dev", "rkcms_test"]
+        },
+        "Sensio\\Bundle\\DistributionBundle\\SensioDistributionBundle" : {
+            "environments" : ["rkcms_dev", "rkcms_test"]
+        },
-        "actionManager" : "\\RedKiteLabs\\Block\\BusinessCarouselBundle\\Core\\\\ActionManager\\ActionManagerBusinessDropCap"
+        "Sensio\\Bundle\\GeneratorBundle\\SensioGeneratorBundle" : {
+            "environments" : ["rkcms", "rkcms_dev", "rkcms_test"]
         }
+    }
+}

+The **"RedKiteLabs\\RedKiteCmsBundle\\RedKiteCmsBundle"** section enables the RedKiteCmsBundle for the **"rkcms", "rkcms_dev", "rkcms_test", "test"**, then requires the PropelBundle for the same environments and at last requires the WebProfilerBundle, the SensioDistributionBundle and the SensioGeneratorBundle for the **"rkcms_dev", "rkcms_test"** environments.

-## Configuration files
+## Configuration files (config.yml - routing.yml)
 Usually each bundle requires to add some configurations inside the application's config.yml to make it work properly.
 Some of these settings could be generic, ie. enabling the bundle to use assetic, while others could be specific for the application which is using that bundle.

 The **BootstrapBundle** let the developer to define the generic settings directly with the bundle.
-This will produce some benefits for the final
+This will produce some benefits for the final user:
-user:

-- The bundle that requires only generic setting is ready to be used without thouching the application's config.yml file
+- The bundle that requires only generic setting is ready to be used without touching the application's config.yml file
 - When the bundle is used by many applications, the generic configuration is already made
 - Less frustation for the user
 - Less frustation for the bundle's developer who has to write less documentation
 - Light config.yml file

-To add a configuration that usually goes into the **config.yml** file of your application, just add a **config.yml** file under the
+To add a configuration that usually goes into the application's **config.yml** file, just add a **config.yml** file under the **Resources/config** folder of your bundle and add the required setting to it.

-**Resources/config** folder of your bundle and add the required setting to it.
-The BootstrapBundle takes care to copy it into the
-**app/config/bundles/[environment]** folder and loaded in the AppKernel class.
+The BootstrapBundle takes care to copy it into the **app/config/bundles/[environment]** folder and load your configuration in the AppKernel class.

 The same concepts are applied to the routes implemented by the bundle, so you can add a **routing.yml** file into the **Resources/config** of your bundle and the BootstrapBundle will do the rest for you.

 ## Routing priority
-Sometimes a routing file must be processed after another routing file of another bundle.
-To help achieve this task, you can add a **routing** option to the autoloader.json file, as follows:
+When you need to assign a specific priority to routing files, you can add a **routing/priority** setting to your configuration file:

     {
         "bundles" : {